21.7. Index Configuration¶

 Arrays.asList("com.example.MyCustomObserverFactory", "com.example.MySecondObserverFactory");

-// use the static utility method
+// use the implicit method from RichSimpleFeatureType

 // or set directly in the user data as a comma-delimited string